Questions to Ask Your Nutritionist or Dietitian

 15) What are the key nutrients I might be lacking?

 Nutrient deficiencies are not uncommon, especially because a typical Western diet lacks many key vitamins and minerals.
-Be sure to tell your dietitian what your typical eating habits look like.
+Be sure to tell your dietitian what your usual eating habits look like.
 That way, your dietitian will be able to identify gaps in your nutrition.

 In some cases, you may even experience symptoms of a nutrient deficiency.
 If this is the case, your dietitian may recommend taking certain supplements to correct that deficiency.
 You will also get specific food recommendations to add to your diet to make sure you consume a wider variety of nutrients and avoid future deficiencies.